 Jennifer grew up in Utah, Texas and Washington State.
 She attended high school in Spokane, WA and college at Seattle University, earning a bachelor’s degree in English and History.
 She moved to Albuquerque in 1993 to be closer to her parents who had retired and returned to New Mexico after many years away.
 Jennifer’s time is mostly dedicated to her children and to her own church, Shepherd of the Valley Presbyterian.
 Jennifer comes to St. Mark’s from a neighboring Nob Hill Church, Immanuel Presbyterian, where she was the Office Manager.
 Prior to that, she was a writer and marketing coordinator for Mudhouse Advertising, a local marketing firm.
 She also served in Land Acquisition and Development for Pulte Homes and Customer Service Coordinator for Sivage Thomas Homes.
 Jennifer and the boys have an accidental zoo of four dogs, a “therapy” corn snake, an African fire skink, three parakeets, and two guinea pigs.

-Erin was raised in Oregon but moved to Albuquerque in 1991, so she considers this “home.”
-She obtained her Bachelor’s of Science in Information Technology in 2004 and became a database administrator for 10 years, in both educational and government organizations.
-She has published two articles for an online business, whose tips-and-tricks help those working with databases.
-While she has a strong IT skill set, she dabbles in painting and creative writing.
+Erin was raised in Ashland, Oregon but moved to Albuquerque in 1991, so she considers this “home.”
+She obtained her Bachelor of Science in Information Technology in 2004 and worked as a database administrator for 10 years, in both educational and government organizations.
+She has published two technical how-to articles.
+Erin enjoys painting, creative writing, graphic design, cooking, singing and playing the piano, "The Legend of Zelda" video games, being with animals, and sunflowers.

 Erin was confirmed at St. Mark’s in 2015, and married her husband, Dave, in the Nave of St. Mark's in 2022.
 She has been working at St. Mark's in her communications role since late 2015 and continues to enjoy being a part of such a welcoming family of faith.

 Director of Music